Find out about Jim Steinmeyer‘s version of walking through wall illusion revealed for the first time based on my opinion and theory.

 This is what I think happens:

-When the male assistant turn the prop or apparatus around at 4:12 to 4:18, he secretly adjusts a lever to slide out the picture to hide the real cinder blocks.
+When the male assistant turns the prop or apparatus around at 4:12 to 4:18, he secretly adjusts a lever to slide out the picture to hide the real cinder blocks.

 If you observe Jan Rouven’s prop, it doesn’t need the two lengths of metal chains and the ladder.

-For the ladder: Both the illusionist and the female assistant are tall enough to open or close the small top cover.
+For the ladder: Both Jan Rouven and his female assistant are tall enough to open or close the small top cover.

 The fact is, they are there to confuse or divert your visual attention and also to enhance the illusion.

-The heavy-looking chains will make you see the prop as compact and tightly locked.
+The heavy-looking steel chains will make you perceive the prop as compact and tightly locked.

 But if you look closely at the prop, these two features are obviously there as distractions to the already narrow view of the exposed concrete blocks.

-Particularly the chain running across obstructing the side view of the concrete blocks.
+Particularly the steel chain running across obstructing the side view of the concrete blocks.

 Moreover, these two items (chains & ladder) cast shadows on it.